Dustin9x/BusOnlineTicket/README.md

             ```bash
             Install SQL Server
             Create a account and let SQL Server run as service of Windows
-            Database already seeded in by code first method
+            Database already seeded in by code first method or you can download database in document folder
             ```
        -   Setup backend database
             ```bash